d-lama/.github/mgmt/project_outline.md

 Thanks to Artificial Intelligence (AI), many processes are currently being simplified and many new projects are being implemented.
 Supervised Learning plays a big role in this, as it is a common use case or at least a component of most AI networks.
 Last semester we visited Machine Learning and Data Mining (MLDM) and realized that labeling data takes a lot of time and is not very satisfying.
 This is something we are trying to change with D-LAMA!

-To make manual labeling on data for AI projects exciting and efficient we are developing a simple web application that makes labeling as well as letting everyone label accessible.
+To make manual labeling fn data for AI projects exciting and efficient we are developing a simple web application that makes labeling as well as letting everyone label accessible.
 With the swipe mechanism, labeling is simplified and through gamification, quality as well as quantity is measured in a fun way.
-Thanks to configuration options, clients should also have an exciting experience and get their data more efficiently.
+Thanks to configuration options, clients should also have a great experience and get their data more efficiently.

 ## 2 Idea

-The idea of developing a software tool for data labeling to train supervised learning neural networks is a very promising one.
+The idea of developing a software tool for data labeling to train supervised neural networks is a very promising one.
 Data labeling is an essential task in supervised machine learning that requires a significant amount of time and effort.
 Automated labeling does not work really good in many cases so the effort has to be made by humans.
 To keep them interested and increase their quality and quantity a gamification and simple user experience is essential.

 The benefits of such a tool are clear.
 It can help businesses develop machine learning models faster and more efficiently, which can ultimately improve their competitiveness in their respective industries.